Zoned Decimal Format

 This section discusses how to maintain zoned-decimal fields or data strings in ASCII or EBCDIC and abide by the strict definition of the zoned-decimal format.
 The terms "signed" or "unsigned" are used when referring to numeric fields and this includes numeric, zoned-decimal fields.
 I prefer the terms "explicitly signed" or "implied positive".
 We also need to be aware that it is possible to have a "signed" field that contains zero and we could have a plus or minus zero value.

-For unsigned (or implied positive) fields each digit is represented by a zoned bit value in the left-most four bits (nibble or half-word) and the binary (or decimal) value for the digit in the right-most four bits (nibble or half-word).
+For unsigned (or implied positive) fields each digit is represented by a zoned bit value in the left-most four bits (nibble or half-word) and the binary value for the digit in the right-most four bits (nibble or half-word).

 This would be x'F0' through x'F9' or b'11110000' through b'11111001' for EBCDIC encoding.